Quinton-Mincy/shortest_path/README.md

 bfs function to accommodate this.
 Furthermore, since each neihbor node added to the queue is equipped with the memory address of its predecessor, when we find the exit node, we can traverse back to the entry node as mentioned previously.
 This allows us to display the path from start to finish (or finish to start) by modifying the maze matrix values that lie along the shortest path to *o* as seen in the image at the start of this section.

+## Complexity

+This implementation has a time and space complexity of O(m*n) where m and n are the dimensions of the graph (the 2D matrix representation of the coordinates of the maze): (m*n) representing the sum total of all of the nodes.
+This could also be written as O(V) where V is the number of vertices (nodes).
+Through our use of a queue and our auxiliary *visited* matrix, we ensure that in the worse case, we will visit every node (V) only once, so we only need to reserve enough space to hold the information of every node.

 ## Summary